-This project for ethnic minority communities in Edinburgh aims to address poverty and inequality within ethnic minority communities in Edinburgh.
+This project for families from diverse ethnic backgrounds in Edinburgh aims to address poverty and inequality within ethnically diverse communities in Edinburgh.

 Whole Family Support

 A Citizens' Panel will be established to help direct the Whole Family Equality Project.
-This will involve around 20-25 individuals representing ethnic minority communities in Edinburgh, who will have the opportunity to engage with all stages of the project, feed in their knowledge and ideas, and vote on decisions about how the project is taken forward.
-We see this is a critical element of the Whole Family Equality Project, which seeks to empower ethnic minority communities to help identify and address the inequalities they face.
+This will involve around 20-25 individuals representing ethnically diverse communities in Edinburgh, who will have the opportunity to engage with all stages of the project, feed in their knowledge and ideas, and vote on decisions about how the project is taken forward.
+We see this is a critical element of the Whole Family Equality Project, which seeks to empower ethnically diverse communities to help identify and address the inequalities they face.
 As well as influencing the project itself, we intend to share this learning with stakeholders and policymakers across the city to influence broader change.
-You can read more about the Citizens' Panel here.

 Participatory Budgeting – Small Project Grants